Historical, Political, & Social Timeline

 United States District Judge David Bunning denied the American Civil Liberties Union's request to order Davis to reissue licenses she had altered to remove her name and title or face the possibility of further punishment.

-Obergefell v.
-Hodges June 26, 2015 Supreme Court and marriage
+Supreme Court and same sex marriage Obergefell v.
+Hodges June 26, 2015

 Supreme Court rules 5-4 to overturn a section of the Voting Rights Act